jefferywmoore/CISSP-Study-Resources/CISSP-Domain-3-2024+Objectives.md

 - 3.5.14 Edge computing systems
   - **Edge computing**: philosophy of network design where data and compute resources are located as close as possible, at or near the network edge, to optimize bandwidth use while minimizing latency; intelligence and processing are contained within each device, and each device can process it's own data locally
-    - Securing edge computing:
-      - this technology creates additional network edges that result in increased levels of complexity
+  - **Fog Computing**: a larger, more distributed extension of cloud computing that sits as an intermediate layer between the edge and the central Cloud
+  - One of the primary benefits of edge and fog computing from a security perspective is that they reduce the amount of data flowing to the cloud, which improves data privacy and reduces the risk of data breaches
+  - Edge and Fog security recommendations:
+    - network segmentation
+    - data encryption and strong authentication
+    - regular patching
     - visibility, control, and correlation requires a Zero Trust access-based approach to address security on the LAN edge, WAN edge and cloud edge, as well as network management
-      - edge-based computing devices,especially IoT devices, are often produced with limited security forethought
     - devices on your network, no matter where they reside, need to be configured, managed, and patched using a consistent policy and enforcement strategy
     - use intelligence from side-channel signals that can pick up hardware trojans and malicious firmware
     - attend to physical security
     - deploy IDS on the network side to monitor for malicious traffic
     - in many scenarios, you are an edge customer, and likely will need to rely on a vendor for some of the security and vulnerability remediation

 - 3.5.15 Virtualized systems
   - **Virtualized systems**: used to host one or more OSs within the memory of a single host computer, or to run apps not compatible with the host OS